dmonza/genexus/README_en.md

 ## Indent and Spacing
   <a name="whitespace-tab"></a><a name="2.1"></a>
   - [2.1](#whitespace-tab) Use tabs (tab) instead of "spaces".
 This way each developer can visualize the space as they prefer since the number of characters in a tab can be configured in GeneXus preferences.
-    > Indent faciliates reading the source code, so if we follow a standard indentation it will make it easier for other developers to follow and understand the code
+    > Indent faciliates reading the source code, so if we follow a standard indentation it will make it easier for other developers to follow and understand the code.

 	 ```javascript
     // bad